RSEAA/RSEAA.github.io/index.md

 ## Suggest Discussion Topics

+We will have three sessions in which discussion topics are suggested by the participants.
+You can add, vote and comment on discussion topics and the top discussion topics will be given breakout rooms for each session.

 We will be [using GitHub Discussions to help keep track of the discussion topics you want to talk about](https://github.com/RSEAA/RSEAA.github.io/discussions/32).

 ## Submit a Poster

 This year we are adding an online poster session on the 14th of September.
 We're thrilled to offer you two awesome formats to showcase your research: the classic traditional poster and the dynamic set of slides.

+At the end of the poster session we will be giving out awards for the posters that have generated the most interest.

 We will be [using GitHub Discussions and figshare for the posters](https://github.com/RSEAA/RSEAA.github.io/discussions/32).